acintoraa/Clone-repo/readme.md

 This repo work's it and let´s to continue practice

+I need to make another pages

-# Clone repo by Adrian C
+Clone repo by Adrian C